ED6/c-code-parallelizer/README.md

 # c-code-parallelizer
-A bachelor project by the group ED6-1-F16 (Aalborg University, Esbjerg, Denmark) concerned with C code parallelization
+A bachelor project by the group ED6-1-F16 (Aalborg University, Esbjerg, Denmark) aimed at automatic C code parallelization

 **Written by:**
 + Aleksandrs Levi